shamesjen/tp/docs/DeveloperGuide.md

 ### Testing

-nerdTrackerPlus has a Testing Coverage of above 75% which is an indication of rigourous testing on the part of the developer team.
+nerdTrackerPlus has a Testing Coverage of above 75% which is an indication of rigorous testing on the part of the developer team.
 Having a high testing coverage is extremely important as it allows us to test new code and see if the new code that we push may have any negative side effects.